 An idea of the depth extent of the layer of fixed anisotropy can be obtained from Figure 18 in which the $2\psi$ azimuthal anisotropy maps on a grid of periods ranging from 20 to 150 sec were used to illustrate the period dependence of the azimuthal difference between the anisotropic fast axis and the plate motion directions along a great circle path from the Western Pacific to the East Pacific Rise.
 Because the depths sampled by surface waves increase with period, as shown in Figure 8, period can be used an an approximate proxy for depth.
 Figure 18 illustrates that large differences between the fast axis of azimuthal anisotropy and the direction of present-day plate motion set-on between $\sim 40$ - 70 Ma and exist primarily at periods below about 80 sec.
-Because the sensitivity of 80 sec Rayleigh group speed peaks at about 80 km depth, the zone of fixed anisotropy probably does not extend much deeper than about 100 km in the Western Pacific.
-This depth of the transition from fixed to conforming anisotropy in the old Pacific is, therefore, probably somewhat deeper than the depth of the hypothesized "G-discontinuity", a compositional boundary that separates the lithosphere from the asthenosphere as discussed by Gaherty et al. (1996, 1999).
-As Figure 18 shows, the depth of the transition from the fixed to the conforming layer also appears to increase with age.
-This depth does, however, vary regionally, and a quantitative discussion of its average characteristics, trend with age, and regional variability is beyond the scope of the present work.
+Because the sensitivity of 80 sec Rayleigh group speed peaks at about 80 km depth, the zone of fixed anisotropy probably does not extend deeper than about 100 km in the Western Pacific.
+This depth probably depends on lithospheric age and could vary regionally, but these issues are beyond the scope of the present work.

 Another line of evidence supporting a two-layer model of anisotropy in the upper mantle beneath the Pacific results from a consideration of how the amplitude of anisotropy (eq.
 (4)) varies with period and lithospheric age.
-Figure 19 shows that at long periods there is a decrease in amplitude in the old Pacific relative to the amplitudes in the young Pacific, as first documented by Nishimura and Forsyth (1988, 1989).
-The amplitude of anisotropy on the 25 sec map does not decrease in the old, western Pacific and the biggest old-young discrepancy in amplitude comes at 100 sec period.
-The old-young (west-east) discrepancy can result from destructive interference at periods sensitive to anisotropy in both layers.
+Figure 19 shows that at long periods there is a decrease in amplitude in the old Pacific relative to the amplitudes in the young Pacific.
+The amplitude of anisotropy on the 25 sec map does not decrease in the western Pacific and the biggest east-west discrepancy in amplitude comes at 100 sec period.
+The east-west discrepancy can result from destructive interference at periods sensitive to anisotropy in both layers.
 Thus, at 25 sec period where sensitivity is exclusively limited to the layer in which anisotropy is frozen into the lithosphere, the strength of anisotropy does not decrease in the old Pacific.
 Similarly, at 150 sec which is dominantly (although not exclusively) sensitive to the deeper layer of anisotropy, the decrease in the strength of anisotropy with age will be weaker than at the intermediate periods of 50 sec and 100 sec.
-At 50 sec and 100 sec period, the old-young (west-east) discrepancy is largest because the waves are sensitive both to the fixed anisotropy of the upper lithosphere and the conformable anisotropy of the underlying asthenosphere.
+At 50 sec and 100 sec period, the east-west discrepancy is largest because the waves are strongly sensitive both to the fixed anisotropy of the upper lithosphere and the conformable anisotropy of the underlying asthenosphere.